-The Augusta Housing Authority (AHA) is required to reexamine each family's income and composition periodically, and to adjust the family's rent accordingly.
-The Augusta Housing Authority must adopt policies for conducting annual and interim reexaminations that are consistent with regulatory requirements, and must conduct reexaminations in accordance with such policies [24 CFR 960.257(c)].
+With the exception of non-public housing over income families, the Augusta Housing Authority (AHA) is required to reexamine each family's income and composition periodically, and to adjust the family's rent accordingly.
+The AHA must adopt policies for conducting annual and interim reexaminations that are consistent with regulatory requirements and must conduct reexaminations in accordance with such policies [24 CFR 960.257(c)].